pandodao/developers.pando.im/docs/guide/talkee.md

 ## Who's using Talkee

 - [Pando](https://pando.im) - The official website of Pando.
-- [Coinpost](https://coinpost.jp) - Coinpost is a Japanese crypto media.
+- [Coinpost](https://coinpost.jp) - A famous Japanese cryptocurrency and blockchain media.
 Talkee is used to collect comments from the readers and distribute Bitcoin to the top commenters.

 ## Register your site

-Please send an email to `contact@pando.im` to apply for a site id.
-Please provide the following information in the email:
+To apply for a `site_id`, please kindly send an email to `contact@pando.im` with the following details:

 - Your site name
-- Your site url
+- Your site URL

-and anwser the following questions:
+Additionally, please answer the following questions:

-1. How many comments do you expect to have per day?
+1. What is your expected daily comment count?
-2. Do you want to enable the reward feature?
+2. Do you wish to enable the reward feature?
-3. If so, how many tokens do you want to distribute per day and what's the token/coin symbol?
+3. If yes, specify the number of tokens you want to distribute daily and the token/coin symbol.
-4. Do you want to enable the seal on blockchain feature?
+4. Do you want to activate the stored on blockchain feature?

-We will review your application and reply to you as soon as possible.
+We'll review your application and get back to you promptly.

-::: tip
+::: tip Notes
-1. Please make sure the token/coins you want to distribute are supported by [Mixin Network](https://mixin.one/snapshots).
+1. Ensure that the tokens/coins you want to distribute are supported by [Mixin Network](https://mixin.one/snapshots).
-2. We will ask you to pay an mount of tokens/coins to cover the cost of the reward feature.
+2. An amount of tokens/coins may be required to cover the cost of the reward feature.
-3. At present, we only support Arweave as the storage network.
+3. Currently, we only support Arweave as the storage network."
 :::

 ### Pricing